 Latex swim caps

 - Pros: Made of latex rubber that fits snug, and won’t budge.
 Material is thinner, and more breathable.
-Medium-level of durability, and are highly preferred for competitive and fitness swimmers.
+Medium level of durability, highly preferred for competitive and fitness swimmers.

-- Cons: A bit difficult to put on and take off, and might pull very tightly on your short hairs around your forehead and neck.
-Rip after a few months of wearing them continuously.
+- Cons: A bit difficult to put on and take off, and might pull very tightly on the short hairs around your forehead and neck.
+They rip after a few months of wearing them continuously.
 Not good for people with latex allergies.